dalzinho/teach-twice/20200603_dani_book_translation.md

 ## The villain of the piece

-Around the turn of the century, I was a new teacher and still brimming with enthusiasm for teaching (those halcyon days!).
+Around the turn of the century, I was a new teacher and still brimming with enthusiasm for teaching (yes, those halcyon days!).
 One day, two students from one of my afternoon groups accosted me in the corridor to ask me about something that was bothering them.
 They had heard whispers that the morning group were progressing more slowly than theirs, and had covered less course material.
 The two students complained that the morning group were "learning more than us".
 They were concerned that their exam would be more demanding than the morning group's.
-There's nothing new about students complaining, so why do I mention this?
-Well, one of the students, insisting that the exams be fair and balanced, said with a straight face that he had "the right to know less".
+There's nothing new about students complaining, right?
+The thing is, one of the students, insisting that the exams be fair and balanced, said with a straight face that he had "the right to know less".

 This expression certainly raised an eyebrow at the time.
-But the more I thought about it, the more I realised that it reveals a deeper, slightly unnerving truth about our work.
+But the more I thought about it, the more I realised that it reveals a deeper, slightly unnerving, truth about our work.
 It's hard to imagine someone going to a concert, a cinema or a restaurant with a similar attitude _"Well pardon me!
 I am paying for this, but...
-I insist the band doesn't play.
+I insist the band cuts their set short.
 I insist they don't show the whole film.
 I insist the portions should be small!"_ And yet that's the way it is in the classroom.
 When, for whatever reason, we cut a class short, the general response is one of delight.
 Likewise, when we utter the magic words "...well, we're almost out of time.
 Let's leave it there".
 There has never been a known case, anywhere, of students forming an angry mob, demanding that the class be completed strictly as planned.

 In the eyes of our students, we are examiner first and teacher second.
 We like to think of ourselves a collaborators, working and learning alongside our students, but in their eyes, we are judge and jury.